Inle Lake Myanmar

 What Makes the Lake Distinctive

 The floating gardens are the most unusual agricultural system in Southeast Asia at this scale.
-Rectangular plots of water hyacinth and organic matter, anchored a few centimetres below the surface, produce tomatoes, flowers, and vegetables year-round without soil in the conventional sense.
-From a boat, the gardens look like solid land.
-The Intha row between them in long, low wooden boats, transporting produce to market towns.
+Rectangular plots of water hyacinth and organic matter, anchored just below the surface, produce tomatoes, flowers, and vegetables year-round without soil in the conventional sense.
+From a boat, they look like solid land.
+The one-legged rowing technique is functional, not theatrical – a practical solution to the problem of operating a net while steering.

 Getting Around

-Nyaungshwe is the main town and the starting point for lake excursions.
-Long-tail motorboats are the standard transport and can be hired by the half or full day for around 15,000-25,000 kyat depending on negotiation.
-A full-day circuit covers the floating markets (which rotate between villages on a 5-day cycle), Phaung Daw Oo Pagoda (a major religious site housing five small gold Buddha images), the silk weaving workshops at Inpawkhon, and several stilt villages.
+Nyaungshwe is the main town and starting point for lake excursions.
+Long-tail motorboats are standard transport, hired by the half or full day.
+A full-day circuit covers the floating markets (which rotate between villages on a 5-day cycle), Phaung Daw Oo Pagoda (housing five small gold Buddha images that travel by royal barge to lake villages each October during the annual festival), and the silk weaving workshops at Inpawkhon.

 Getting There